webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/uses-wild-magic.md

+---
+aliases:
----,aliases:,- uses wild magic,tags:,- Compendium/CSRD/en/Foci,---
+- uses wild magic
+tags:
+- Compendium/CSRD/en/Foci
+---

 spellcaster who learns a variety of spells instead of focusing on just one kind of magic.
  ### Intrusion